Protocol (film): Plot

-Michael Ransome, a Middle Eastern desk chief from the State Department, pays a visit to help Sunny get through her first press conference since the shooting.
+Michael Ransome, a Middle Eastern desk chief from the State Department, pays a visit to help Sunny navigate her first press conference since the shooting.
 Sunny answers each question about her life with humor and charm, revealing herself to be hugely likeable, intelligent and patriotic.
-She also reveals that she has never voted, preferring to consider herself as just an American, rather than any political label.
+She also reveals that she has never voted, preferring to consider herself simply an American, rather than adhering to any particular political label.

 Back at the White House, politicians Crowe and Hilley are watching the conference.
-They joke that if Sunny is to be believed, she could run for office because of her appeal to so many large groups of voters, including working women, small town folk, senior citizens, gays, the "law-and-order bunch," baseball fans, bar flys and animal lovers.
-They contact the President of the United States (who is napping during this most important speech), and arrange for him to call Sunny at the hospital.
+They joke that if Sunny is to be believed, she could run for office because of her appeal to so many large groups of voters, including working women, small town folk, senior citizens, gays, the "law-and-order bunch," baseball fans, bar flies and animal lovers.
+They contact the President of the United States (who is napping during this most important speech) and arrange for him to call Sunny at the hospital.

 The Emir whose life Sunny saved was being wooed by the US, which wants to establish a military base in his country because of its ideal geographic location in the Middle East.
-He decides that he will allow the US to build its base in his country — on the proviso that they allow him to claim Sunny as another wife.
+He decides that he will allow the US to build its base in his country, on the provision that they will enable him to claim Sunny as another wife.
 Without the President's knowledge, the State Department decides to trade Sunny for the base without her knowledge.

 The Vice President of the United States offers her a job within the Protocol Department of the Government.
 She has to look up what "protocol" means in a dictionary, but when she realizes he is offering her a well-paying job, she accepts.

-Sunny approaches her new job with nervous excitement, She attends formal dinners and meets dignitaries from foreign countries.
-At one dinner, she is introduced to Nawaf Al Kabeer, who thanks Sunny on behalf of the Emir, and presents a car to her, as a thank-you gift from the Emir.
-She returns it, having researched that as a government employee, she is unable to accept gifts.
+Sunny approaches her new job with nervous excitement, she attends formal dinners and meets dignitaries from foreign countries.
+At one dinner, she is introduced to Nawaf Al Kabeer, who thanks Sunny on behalf of the Emir and presents her with a car as a thank-you gift from the Emir.
+She returns it, having researched that as a government employee, she is prohibited from accepting gifts.
 But this act infuriates both the Emir and the State Department.